DeepDoge/discord-end2end-encryption/README.md

   ]
 }
 ```

-- then you can just write your message and when you add `$$` at the end of it, then script will encrypt your message
+- then just send the message and the script should encrypt it
-- you need to press `space` before pressing enter and sending the message, because discord doesnt recognize the change until user input

 #